billtrowbridge/mapdemos/Git_Intro.md

 If on Windows, choose the options to install just the Windows stuff.

+You will also want to install the Credential Manager, which will keep your credentials so you don't need to re-enter your name and password as frequently.

 NOTE: git comes with a built-in GUI Tool called git-gui.
 It's not great.
 At some later time, you might want to become familiar with that, or download the "GitHub Desktop" GUI Client (which I sometimes use)